bigb0sss/gogophish/README.md

 # Gogophish

-A quick Bash script to automate the [Gophish](https://github.com/gophish/gophish) installation.
+A quick Bash script to automate the [Gophish](https://github.com/gophish/gophish) installation + LetsEncrypt your phishing domain.

 Gophish is an open-source phishing toolkit designed for businesses and penetration testers.
 It provides the ability to quickly and easily setup and execute phishing engagements and security awareness training.